gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

 ----------------------------------

 | Pseudocode typically satrts with **BEGIN** and ends with **END**.
-| The table belwo has the typical pseudocode for common keywords and operators in python.
+| The table below has the typical pseudocode for common keywords and operators in python.

 .. list-table:: Title
    :widths: 75 250